JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8013 days**.

-And here is a just a random fact -  **The smile is the most frequently used facial expression.
-A smile can use anywhere from a pair of 5 to 53 facial muscles**.
+And here is a just a random fact -  **Every year approximately 3,000 people choke to death**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)